-Figure 27.
-Placing the system into the operating position
+Figure 28.
+Placing the system unit into the operating position

-- 2. Push the system unit (B) back into the rack until both system-unit release latches have locked into position. - 3.
+- 2. Push the system unit (B) rear into the rack until both system-unit release latches have locked into position. - 3.
 Replace and tighten the two screws (if present) (A) that secure the system unit (B) to the rack.